 The measured values obtained can then be immediately compared to the target Lab values (e.g. in ColorAnt/Compare).
 Use these reference files in appropriate tools, such as ColorAnt’s Measure Tool, for measuring.

 Note: Reference files are not created when the report folder Folder for Report and other Data is missing.
-If you convert a normal queue by enabling proofing, you must create this folder manually so that a reference file can be created.
-If this folder is missing, no reference file can be created.
+If an existing queue is to be used for proofing, it must be verified that the folder for reports exists.
+If necessary, it must be created manually so that a reference file can be created.
+If this folder is missing, the reference file cannot be created.

 Reference files are created for each job in the queue and named as follows: